riscv-europe/summit-website/site.src/pages/program.md

 interest to the RISC-V and open hardware community.

-For these topics, make sure to name authors and their affiliation and include a short bio of all in the extended abstract.
+For these topics, make sure to name authors and their affiliation and include a short bio of all in the two pages extended abstract.

 <div style="text-align: center">
 <a href="https://barcelo.eventsair.com/PresentationPortal/risc-v2023/presentationportalrisc-v23" class="sponsor-button">Submit a proposal!</a>